Iridium NEXT maintains its schedule [Update-3]

 Satellite phones : prices increase in France

-If satellite telephony tariffs, mainly Iridium and Inmarsat, have not evolved in the U.S.A., this is not the case in France.
-After storage removal of products remained on the shelves, new distributors supplies have suffered a sharp rise.
-Indeed, the combined action of Euro decline and French VAT rise obligated to a significant prices increase, both the material as communication SIM vouchers, pre-paid or post-paid.
+If satellite phone rates, mainly Iridium and Inmarsat, have not evolved in the United States., this is not the case in France.
+After storage removal of products remained on the shelves, new supplies from distributors saw a sharp increase.
+Indeed, the combined action of Euro decline and French VAT rise obligated to a significant prices increase, both the material as communication SIM vouchers, prepaid or postpaid.
 Read more …

-Iridium announced in its distribution network shutdown late February router WiFi AxcessPoint (¹) which allows an iPad or an iPhone to connect to an Iridium phone to access a messaging service.
+Iridium announced to its distribution network the shutdown of the AxcessPoint WiFi router at the end of February (¹) which allows an iPad or iPhone to connect to an Iridium phone to access an email service.

-No need to worry to have for current users : the associated Iridium messaging service will remain active and accessible to all users.
-But this router can no longer be ordered from 25 February.
+No need to worry for current users : the associated Iridium email service will remain active and accessible to all users.
+However, this router will no longer be able to be ordered from the 25 February.
 Read more …

-Iridium Mail & Web is once again fully usable
+Iridium Mail & Web became fully usable again

-Since release Apple iOS 8 early October 2014 the messaging app Iridium Mail & Web app (which replaced Iridium Mail & Web app) was no longer able to export an attachment in another application by the function "open in".… ".
-This fact could no longer use a weather GRIB file received as an attachment from the SailDocs server in any application, mainly Weather4D PRO.
+Since release Apple iOS 8 early October 2014 the messaging app Iridium Mail & Web app (qui a remplacé Iridium Mail & Web app) was no longer able to export an attachment to another application using the “Open in” function.… ”.
+De ce fait on ne pouvait plus utiliser un fichier météo GRIB reçu en pièce jointe depuis le serveur SailDocs dans aucune application, principalement Weather4D PRO.

 ———